ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training

 \subsection{A Two-Dimensional Example}

-To illustrate the behavior of models in logit space, we create a toy example by selecting two classes\footnote{``Labrador retriever" (n02099712) and ``French bulldog'' (n02108915).} from ImageNet~\cite{deng2009imagenet} and training ResNet-18 models for binary classification.
-The models differ by their initialization, determined by distinct random seeds; we then collect output logits for each test datum and model in the ensemble.

-In \Cref{fig:toy_model_single}, we plot the two-dimensional logit vectors of multiple data points when updating from an individual model to another.
-We can roughly categorize the negative flipped samples, highlighted with the purple arrows, into two types: (1) those close to the decision boundary in the old model; (2) those far from the decision boundary in the old model but still flipped in the new one, due to significant displacement of the logit vector. \Cref{fig:toy_model_ensemble} shows the logit vectors of the same set of data points but in the update case of two ensemble models each having 3 members ($3\times$).
-Compared to~\Cref{fig:toy_model_single}, we can observe a clear reduction in the magnitude of displacement during the update.
+To illustrate the behavior of models in logit space, we create a toy example by selecting {\em two} classes, ~\ie``Labrador retriever'' (n02099712) and ``French bulldog'' (n02108915), from ImageNet~\cite{deng2009imagenet} and training several ResNet-18 models for {\em binary} classification.
+The models differ in their initialization, determined by distinct random seeds; we then collect output logits for each test datum and model in the ensemble.
+In \cref{fig:toy_model_single}, we plot the two-dimensional logit vectors of multiple data points when updating from one individual model to another.
+We can roughly categorize the negative flipped samples, highlighted with the purple arrows, into two types: (1) those close to the decision boundary in the old model; and (2) those far from the decision boundary in the old model but still flipped in the new one, due to significant displacement of the logit vector. \cref{fig:toy_model_ensemble} shows the logit vectors of the same set of data points but in the update case of two ensemble models each having 3 members ($3\times$).
+Compared to~\cref{fig:toy_model_single}, we can observe a clear reduction in the magnitude of displacement during the update.
 To validate that this observation is not incidental, we construct many cases of model updates and measure the distribution of the logit vector displacement on a certain data sample.
-As shown in~\Cref{fig:hist2d_clt}, in updates between ensembles, the logit vectors are less likely to exhibit significant displacement\footnote{The data sample is randomly selected here.
-We present the same visualization on more randomly selected data points in the appendix.}.
-This suggests that the ensemble may be reducing the negative flip rate through the removal of significant displacement of the logit vectors.
+As shown in~\cref{fig:hist2d_clt}, in updates between ensembles, the logit vectors are less likely to exhibit significant displacement.
+We repeat the same visualization on more data points in~\cref{appendix:visualization} to come.
+This suggests that the ensemble may be reducing the negative flip rate through the reduction of displacements of the logit vectors.